Realtor.ca Scraper: Step-by-Step Guide Made Simple

 Realtor.ca xlsx data scraper

-Note: Not all profiles include every field.
+Note: All profiles do not have all the fields.
 Your scraper should leave blanks where data isn’t present so your export stays clean and consistent.

 Realtor.ca location

-When results load, copy the full URL from your browser’s address bar.
-That URL encodes your filters (category + location + other parameters) and is perfect to feed into your scraper.
+Copy the results page link: In the results loading, copy the complete address of your browser.
+That URL decodes your filters (category + location + any other parameter) and that is what you should feed on your scraper.

 Realtor ca scraper